Silveris/Api_Python_Fonorow_challenge/INSTRUCT.md

-# Python API Homework - What's the Weather Like?
+# Python API Challenge - What's the Weather Like?

 ## Background